matteobarbera/mavlab_wiki_fork/home.md

  * [[Introduction]] for newcomers, a **must read** if you want to have success in the MAVLab
  * If you are graduating at C&S also look [here](http://cswiki.lr.tudelft.nl/students/graduation)

-# Lab standards :books:
+# Lab standards

-Soaring free like an eagle would be our main motto.
+Soaring free like an eagle :eagle: would be our main motto.
 One small kink, if you soar in the lab, you need to adhere to some standards.
 That is good thing, since it will save you time along the way.

-## Papers
+## Papers :page_facing_up:

  * When writing papers and you want to publish, first go through the [Publishing checklist](publishchecklist) to see if you document adheres to the lab standard

-## Ordering
+## Ordering :euro:

  * If you order anything, you **must** read the [finance rules](rules-finance) first.